Do you have a business trademark for your company? Do you need one?

 Trademarks are identified as a mark – ™ or as a registered mark ®.
 These symbols can be used in retail stores, a business website, in online marketplaces (Amazon, eBay, Etsy) on product packaging, and on branding, advertising and marketing material.
 The USPTO stipulates how and how often the marks need to be used.

 Important Note: You don’t receive a federally registered trademark when you register your business with your state or incorporate your business.
-Receiving a registered trademark is a separate process through the USPTO.
+Receiving a registered business trademark is a separate process through the USPTO.

 Registered Trademark Information and the USPTO

-The United States Patent and Trademark Office (USPTO) has a great deal of information about trademarks and registered trademarks.
+The United States Patent and Trademark Office (USPTO) has a great deal of information about business trademarks and registered trademarks.
 Here is a good starting point: USPTO Trademark basics.

-The USPTO also has a series of informative videos with a wide range of information about trademarks.
+The USPTO also has a series of informative videos with a wide range of information about business trademarks.
 If you are new to the area of registered trademarks check these out.
 USPTO Video Series – Basic Facts about Trademarks

 Benefits of Having a Registered Trademark For Ecommerce and Retail Businesses

-Forty years ago Ecommerce Business wasn’t really a thing.
+Thirty years ago Ecommerce Business wasn’t really a thing.
 Local retail business didn’t face the same challenges as a nationwide or international business or brand.
 Like many other areas the Internet changed that.

 A. Protection for Your business – A US registered trademark can protect your company name and other trademarks from being used by others.
 It can also protect unique product names and logos.
 A business with a registered trademark has clear legal recourse against anyone using or infringing on the registered trademark.